-525This file should be contained in your Isabelle distribution.
+This file should be contained in your Isabelle distribution.
 Or, if you only have an Isabelle executable, you can find the sources here:

 http://isabelle.in.tum.de/library/

 Defining the "Real" List Type

 We now apply the type definition mechanism using the typedef syntax.
-How do we define A formally?
+How do we define $\cal A$ formally?

+Defining the "Real" List Type

 We now apply the type definition mechanism using the typedef syntax.
 How do we define A formally?

 '''

 typedef (List)

 'a list =

 "list(range (Atom o Inl)) :: 'a dtree set"

 by ...

 '''

-Choosing A as $range(Atom \circ Inl)$ together with the explicit type declaration forces A to be the set containing all Atom(Inl t), for each $t :: \alpha$.
+Choosing A as $range\left(Atom\circ Inl\right)$ together with the explicit type declaration forces A to be the set containing all $Atom\left(Inl\,t\right)$ , for each $t::\alpha$ .

 Example of a definition of a polymorphic type.